 Join us for a talk ahead of the performance “THE ASYLUM AT THE END OF THE WORLD” and experience Artistic Director of the Norwegian company Cornerstone, Idun Vik, in conversation with co-founder of the performing arts collective MØR collective, Anika Barkan, and author and playwright Joan Rang Christensen.

 The conversation will centre on collective co-creation as an artistic point of departure and explore why and how we are engaged with communities today—both in the arts and in society at large.
-The talk will be moderated by journalist and author Lucia Odoom.
+The talk will be moderated by activist and commentator Manilla Ghafuri.

 Read more about the performance “THE ASYLUM AT THE END OF THE WORLD” here.